mradionov/tleaf/README.md

 * `CONFIG` - path to configuration file

 The command sets current configuration which will be used to generate test files.
 It accepts a path to a configuration file created by executing a command `tleaf init [DIRECTORY]` or a configuration file inside a folder, which was created by executing a command `tleaf clone [DIRECTORY]`.
-It assumes that custom templates are in the same folder with the configuration file following the same structure, when you cloned them with `tleaf clone [DIRECTORY]`.
-The command allows you to use different configurations and set of templates.
+It assumes that custom templates are in the same folder with the configuration file, following the same structure when you cloned them with `tleaf clone [DIRECTORY]`.
+The command allows you to switch between different configurations and set of templates.

 ***